Award coverage for karaoke businesses depends on the industry and type of business the employer is in.

 Example

-Jade runs an outdoor karaoke & dance kids party business.
+Jade runs an outdoor karaoke and dance kids party business.

 She hires Imogen as a professional karaoke entertainer.
 Imogen performs songs and teaches little party guests how to sing and dance.
 She is covered by the Live Performance Award under the relevant performer category classification.